tencentyun/intlcloud-documents/yehe_doc/网络/私有网络/操作指南/IP 与 网卡/高可用虚拟 IP/绑定或解绑 EIP_intl_en.md

-Similar to a private IP, HAVIP can also be bound or unbound on the console.
+Similar to a private IP, HAVIP binding can also be configured in the console.
 Binding a HAVIP refers to EIP operations.
-Please skip this section if you don't need public network communication.
+You can skip this section if no public network connection is needed.

 ## Binding an EIP
 1. Log in to the [VPC console](https://console.cloud.tencent.com/vpc/) and select **IP and Interface** > **HAVIP** on the left sidebar.